-Other than disclosed below, the adoption of these standards, where applicable, did not have significant impact on the financial statements or performance of the Company.
+Other than as disclosed below, the adoption of these standards, where applicable, did not have significant impact on the financial statements or performance of the Company.
 The nature and effect of the changes as a result of adoption of Amendment to IFRS 16 are described below.

-Amendment to IFRS 16: Leases Covid 19: Related Rent Concessions
+Amendments to IFRS 16 Leases: Covid 19 Related Rent Concessions beyond 30 June 2021